G&S

 Domestic Shipping Info

-• A shipping charge of $5.00 will be added to all orders that total less than $50.00.
+A $5.00 shipping charge will be added to orders that total less than $50.00.

-Printable PDFs are available worldwide for most of the books we offer.
-We are in the progress of adding the rest in the very near future.
+PDFs are available worldwide for most of the books we offer.

 “Auld Lang Syne”